n-ash3/mastery-version-f/README.md

 memory respectively.
 This parser is known to be correct.
 In grind.c, parsed lines are processed: allocations are stored in a hash map and frees remove the hash map entry.
 If a free can not find its alloc id, `GRIND_BAD_FREE` is returned, if any other error occurs, `GRIND_FAILURE` is returned.
 If no errors are encountered, `GRIND_SUCCESS` is returned.
 Once the trace finishes, the results of the trace are printed as specified by the reference solution.
+Note that notifications of unfreed memory are expected in some testcases.
 Unfortunately, some aspects of `grind.c` may be incorrect.

 To run an individual testcase use
 `bin/a.out -t <file>`.
 Use `ref.out -t <file>` for the reference output.